eventflit/eventflit-websocket-ruby/README.md

-# eventflit-client: Ruby WebSocket client for Eventflit Channels
+# eventflit-client: Ruby WebSocket client for Eventflit service

 `eventflit-client` is a Ruby gem for consuming WebSockets from Eventflit service.